The Courtauld Gallery

-The Courtauld is home to one of the world’s great art collections, located in the magnificent historical setting of Somerset House in central London.
+The Courtauld Gallery is home to one of the world's greatest art collections, located in the magnificent historical setting of Somerset House in Central London.

-The Courtauld’s renowned collection of Impressionist and Post-Impressionist masterpieces includes Manet’s A Bar at the Folies-Bergère (1882), Van Gogh’s Self- Portrait with Bandaged Ear (1889), and the most significant collection of works by Cézanne in the UK, all presented in the spectacular, newly-restored LVMH Great Room, London’s oldest purpose-built exhibition space.
+The gallery is renowned for its remarkable group of Impressionist and Post-Impressionist paintings, including the world-famous A Bar at the Folies Bergère by Édouard Manet, Self-Portrait with Bandaged Ear by Vincent van Gogh and the most significant collection of works by Paul Cézanne in the UK.
+These masterpieces are displayed in The Courtauld’s spectacularly restored LVMH Great Room – London’s oldest purpose-built exhibition space.

-The Blavatnik Fine Rooms, spanning the second floor, provide the stunning setting for a series of new displays of works from the Renaissance to the 18th century.
-Highlights include Botticelli’s large-scale The Trinity with Saints, unveiled after a three-year conservation project, and The Courtauld’s celebrated collection of works by Peter Paul Rubens.
+The Blavatnik Fine Rooms, a suite of six galleries spanning the entire second floor of the building, provide a stunning setting for showcasing Botticelli’s large-scale The Trinity With Saints and The Courtauld’s celebrated collection of works by Peter Paul Rubens, among other celebrated works

-The gallery’s activities offer something for everyone, whatever their level of knowledge.
+The gallery’s activities offer something for everyone, whatever their level of knowledge about art.
 They draw on The Courtauld’s position as a leading international centre for teaching and research in art history, conservation and curating.
-From school visits and family events, to curator-led talks and short courses exploring fascinating themes in art, The Courtauld encourages everyone to enjoy and engage with art and its histories.
+From school visits and family events to curator-led talks and short courses exploring fascinating themes, The Courtauld encourages everyone to enjoy and engage with art and its histories.